sib-swiss/termal/roadmap.md

    the original problem though, so restoring simple variables for h_ratio and v_ratio is not off the table).

-1. [x] Represent the view port in zoomed-out mode.
+1. [x] Represent the zoom box in zoomed-out mode.

-1. [ ] UI-related variables (top line, zoom ratio, etc.) should go in ...UI (not App).
+1. [x] UI-related variables (top line, zoom ratio, etc.) should go in ...UI (not App).
 In fact, the "App" structure does not really seem to be useful, at least not as long as the alignment is read-only.
 We'll keep it because later on we may add functions that _change_ the alignment, and that should not be